pedropalhari/cast-to-web/README.md

 ## With `npx`

 - `npx pedropalhari/chromecast-with-subtitles [filmpath].mp4 [subpath].srt`
-- Open `http://localhost:8080` using chrome and cast this tab to chromecast.
+- Open `http://localhost:8080` using Chrome and cast this tab to Chromecast.

 ## Without `npx`